leomccormack/Spatial_Audio_Framework/README.md

 ### GUI implementations

-Many of these examples have been intergrated into VST audio plug-ins using the JUCE framework and can be found [here](http://research.spa.aalto.fi/projects/sparta_vsts/).
+Many of these examples have been integrated into VST audio plug-ins using the JUCE framework and can be found [here](http://research.spa.aalto.fi/projects/sparta_vsts/).

 ## Authors